-Source: UNESCO and Africa Women's Forum (2021) Challenges and Opportunities for Women Entrepreneurs in Africa: a Survey of Science and Technology Usage
+Source: UNESCO (2021) Challenges and Opportunities for Women Tech Entrepreneurs in Africa: a Survey.

 Overall, female graduates are still overrepresented in most countries in the arts and humanities, journalism and information, social sciences and health and welfare (Table 3.1).
 A range of actors have come up with creative ways of attracting more girls and women to the study of science and engineering.
 Here are some examples: